Solar in Vancouver, WA: 2026 Cost, Savings & Payback

 Does Vancouver have net metering?

-Is solar worth it in Vancouver, WA?
+Is solar worth it in Vancouver, WA in 2026?